droe/hopper-scripts/README.md

     current cursor position
 -   **Fix Imports By Ordinal** - rename labels of imported functions by ordinal to their actual names
+-   **Save Bytes From Here** - carve and save an arbitrarily-sized blob of optionally XOR-decrypted bytes from the current cursor position to a file

 ## Support